como-instalar-mariadb-en-raspberry-pi

 Testing MariaDB

-As we have mentioned, the compatibility of MariaDB with MySQL is 1:1.
-Therefore, the usage is identical to what we saw in the previous post, where we saw how to create users, databases, and tables with the MySQL CLI.
-To avoid repeating ourselves, we refer you to the previous post.
+As mentioned, MariaDB’s compatibility with MySQL is 1:1.
+Therefore, its use is identical to what we saw in the previous post, where we saw how to create users, databases, and tables with the MySQL CLI.
+To avoid repetition, we refer you to that post.

 And that’s how easy it was to install MariaDB.
-You can use MySQL/MariaDB interchangeably, as you prefer, although we encourage you to use MariaDB because it is more aligned with the open source community.
+You can use MySQL/MariaDB interchangeably, as you prefer, although we encourage you to use MariaDB as it is more aligned with the free software community.

-In the next posts, we will see how to install two MySQL/MariaDB clients, phpMyAdmin and Dbeaver, to manage our database.
+In upcoming posts, we will see how to install two MySQL/MariaDB clients, phpMyAdmin and Dbeaver, to manage our database.